SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

 \subsection{Enhancing decision-making capabilities under Chain of Scroll framework}

 \textbf{Challenges of CoS:} In Table~\ref{tab:main}, the baseline 3B model shows a drastic performance drop in CoS from the conventional method.
 Even the 72B model scores lower than the 3B model with multi-image inference on average.
-This shows that even the largest scale model in Qwen 2.5 VL series fails to generalize decision-making performance, although it shows moderate capabilities in GUI control and document question answering.
+This shows that even the largest scale model in Qwen2.5 VL series fails to generalize decision-making performance, although it shows moderate capabilities in GUI control and document question answering.
 This highlights the difficulties in question answering under agentic exploration.
-Furthermore, CoS consistently suffers from the single-image benchmark~\cite{mathew2021docvqadatasetvqadocument}, which only requires visual understanding.
-This confirms the observation from MPO~\cite{wang2025enhancingreasoningabilitymultimodal} that although CoT enhances logical reasoning, the distribution shift between SFT and inference degrades multimodal understanding.
+Furthermore, CoS consistently underperforms on DocVQA, a single-image document question answering benchmark~\cite{mathew2021docvqadatasetvqadocument}.
+For single-page document question answering, models do not require complex agentic navigation but rather rely solely on visual understanding.
+This confirms the observation from MPO~\cite{wang2025enhancingreasoningabilitymultimodal} that although Chain of Thought effectively enhances logical reasoning, the distribution shift between SFT and inference degrades multimodal understanding.

-\textbf{Effectiveness of SCoPE dataset:} Despite the great difficulties, our models successfully leverage the inference time scaling strategy and consistently outperform the equivalent baseline both in CoS and multi-image inference in benchmarks with the longer pages under similar memory resource limitation.
+\textbf{Effectiveness of SCoPE dataset:} Despite the great difficulties, our models successfully leverage the inference time scaling strategy and consistently outperform the equivalent baseline both in CoS and multi-image inference in benchmarks with the longer pages under similar memory resource limitations.
 In Table~\ref{tab:main}, the gains are well demonstrated on M3DocVQA and SlideVQA, where SCoPE VLM 3B SFT scores more than two times higher in ANLS (19.54 → 46.13) than the Qwen 2.5VL 3B with CoS and 5\% higher than the multi-image inference.
-This clearly supports the effectiveness of proposed SCoPE dataset, showing substantial performance gain throughout the experiments.
-This further highlights the supremacy of CoS framework as it performs better than the multi-image inference under similar restrictions of VRAM allocation.
-Also, it is notable that both SCoPE VLMs constantly perform similar to 72B model in the longer documents.
-This shows that our models have comparable exploration abilities as the largest model in the QwenVL series.
+This clearly supports the effectiveness of the proposed SCoPE dataset, showing substantial performance gains throughout the experiments.
+This further highlights the supremacy of the CoS framework as it performs better than the multi-image inference under similar restrictions of VRAM allocation.
+It is also notable that both SCoPE VLMs achieve performance comparable to the 72B model on longer documents.
+This shows that our models have comparable exploration abilities to the largest model in the Qwen2.5 VL series.